Lumber Liquidators: Expansion

-In 2009, Lumber Liquidators began receiving sponsorship from Scripps’ HGTV, DIY Network and ABC’s Extreme Makeover: Home Edition.
+In 2009, Lumber Liquidators began sponsoring Scripps' HGTV, DIY Network and ABC's Extreme Makeover: Home Edition.

 The company expanded into Canada in the fourth quarter of 2010.
 The expansion plan was to add 36 to 40 stores.

 In April 2020, the company publicly rebranded itself, changing its name to LL Flooring.
-On Dec.10, 2021, it announced the corporate entity name change to LL Flooring Holdings, Inc. would officially take effect January 1, 2022.
+The corporate entity name was changed to LL Flooring Holdings, Inc. effective January 1, 2022.